Fast track your business career and open the door to senior management.

 Learn in a team environment where you and the other program participants share your real life management challenges and how you apply problem solving skills.

 Complete eight courses in the fundamentals of accounting, economics, corporate finance, strategic management and marketing.
-Then choose four courses in topics that interest you including corporate finance, project management, entrepreneurship, global business management, informatics, research and many others.
+Then choose four courses in topics that interest you including corporate finance, entrepreneurship, global business management, informatics, research and many others.

 Best of all, apply your new skills in your current job and complete the MBA flexibly either on campus or online.